hpi-swa-teaching/SVGMorph/README.md

 # Usage

-Use the command "SVGMorph example" and the choose an SVG file from your computer to open that file in Squeak
+Open the Squeak Workspace.
+Type the command "SVGMorph example", mark it und and press Ctrl+D for "do it"on it.
+Then, a dialog will pop up that will allow you to choose a file from the file system.
+Choose the svg file you wnat to open in Squeak.
+Then click the "ok" option in the dialog(if you do not want to insert an image, click "cancel", also in the same dialog)

 # Known Issues